After a tap on the button in the main menu this panel is shown. See Section 4.2, “Menu”.

 When PaperCut cost is leading.
 This is the case for a PaperCut Managed Printer, and when all conditions below are met:

-In this section you can assign Media Size and Costs to Media Sources.
+In case Printer Costs are relevant, you can assign Media Size and Costs to Media Sources.

 CUPS printer defaults are indicated in the header with an